 - (1) The information as to the shares beneficially owned, not being within our knowledge, has been furnished by the respective directors individually.
 "Option", "RSU", "PSU" and "DSU" are defined herein please see "Compensation Discussion and Analysis Long-Term Equity Incentives Equity Incentive Plan".
 The number and values associated with such RSUs, DSUs and PSUs, if any, include dividend equivalent rights.
-Please see "Compensation Discussion and Analysis Long-Term Equity Incentives Dividend Equivalent Rights". - (2) Value is based on the 30-day volume weighted average trading price of shares on the TSX on March 18, 2024, which was \$22.15.
-For the value of directors' total accumulated equity holdings, including only realized compensation in the form of shares and DSUs, please see "Total Accumulated Value of Director Holdings" on page 21. - (3) Following the Meeting, and assuming he is re-elected to the Board, Mr. Bloom will assume the role of the Chair of the Health and Safety Committee - (4) Ms. Cotte's role as Managing Director, Head of ESG is not an executive position at Onex Corporation.
+Please see "Compensation Discussion and Analysis Long-Term Equity Incentives Dividend Equivalent Rights". - (2) Value is based on the 30-day volume weighted average trading price of shares on the TSX immediately preceding March 25, 2025, which was \$21.75.
+For the value of directors' total accumulated equity holdings, including only realized compensation in the form of shares and DSUs, please see "Total Accumulated Value of Director Holdings" on page 22. - (3) Ms. Cotte's role as Managing Director, Head of Sustainability is not an executive position at Onex Corporation. - (4) Mr. Richardson will retire from this role on March 31, 2025 and upon such retirement, his principal occupation shall be Corporate Director.